ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 ```

 ## [Global and static variables](#c)
+- Static variables have their own memory location and stay in that location for the duration of the program.
+	- Variables defined outside of any functions are global variables and stored in the same location.

 - Global variables are variables outside of any function
 - Global variables are automatically set to 0 if not given a value
 - Global variables should be used sparingly because they can cause side effects, like hidden parameters, in function.